linode/docs/docs/guides/development/python/python-string-format-method/index.md

 ## The String Modulo Operator and String Formatting

 Using the modulo operator (`%`) for string interpolation and formatting is fairly readable.
-It's syntax is also more concise compared to other methods, because it does not require as many formatting arguments.
+Its syntax is also more concise compared to other methods, because it does not require as many formatting arguments.
 The modulo operator is, however, the least flexible of the methods available for string interpolation.
 It is also an older string formatting method that may not remain supported as Python moves forward.
-If you are working with an older Python codebase then it may be important to become familiar with how the string module operator is used for string substitution and formatting.
+If you are working with an older Python codebase then it may be important to become familiar with how the string modulo operator is used for string substitution and formatting.

 The general syntax for string formatting with the string modulo operator is the following: